teiid/teiid.io/content/about/basics/connectors.md

 ### Resource Adaptors

-In WildFly and Thorntail JEE runtimes a Resource Adaptor provides the connectivity to the physical data source.
+In runtimes with Java Connector Architecture (JCA) support, such as WildFly, a Resource Adaptor provides the connectivity to the physical data source.
 This also provides way to natively issue commands to the source and gather results.
 A Resource Adaptor can be a RDBMS data source, Web Service, text file, connection to main frame or to a custom source you defined.
 This is often is [JCA](http://java.sun.com/j2ee/connector/)&nbsp;Connector, however there is no restriction how somebody provides the connection semantics to the Translator.

 However, if your source needs participate in distributed XA transactions, then this must be a JCA connector.
 Other than providing transactions, JCA defines how to do configuration, packaging and deployment.
 This also provides a standard interaction model with the Container, connection pools etc.  It can be used for more than just Teiid data integration purposes.